CiscoTestAutomation/pyats.contrib/src/pyats/contrib/creators/documentation/DeviceDiscovery.md

-# This is in BETA mode - Only use this on your lab devices
+# This is in BETA mode - Only use this on your lab devices - This was part of a co-op project.
 # Device Discovery

 ![Device Discovery Diagram](./img/DD_Diagram.png)